NerdPractitioner/stelligent-university/01-cloudformation/worksheet.md

 ### Answer 3

 Termination protection will cause a stack deletion to fail.
-The other options seem to provide more granular control of what can and can't be deleted.
+The other options seem to provide more granular control of what can deleted.
 For instance, if you set the deletion policy to Retain, the stack will still be deleted but the resources will remain.

 ## Question: Portability